vedantterkar/Smart_Music_Classifier/README.md

 conda packages:
 scikit-learn, pandas, numpy, matplotlib, librosa and jupyter

 Install the required packages mentioned above.
-You can start using the notebooks!
+Clone the repo and You can start using the notebooks!